-Each year, about 98% of sponsored research awards to the University of Oregon come from outside the state, contributing millions of dollars to Oregon’s economy.
-Research creates jobs for the people who live in our communities, pay state taxes, and send their children to our schools.
+Sponsored research and innovation activity at the University of Oregon contributes tens of millions of dollars to Oregon’s economy each year.
+Research and innovation create jobs for the people who live in our communities, pay state taxes, and send their children to our schools.

 Impact of Research

-- The University of Oregon (UO) was awarded $110.3 million from external funding sources in grants, contracts and competitive awards in FY18, an increase of more than 5 percent from the previous year.
+- The University of Oregon (UO) was awarded $123.2 million in grants, contracts and competitive awards in FY18, an increase of more than 5 percent from the previous year.

 Impact of Innovation

-Discoveries at the University of Oregon do not stay confined to the laboratory—they are out creating jobs and improving the lives of the people in our state, country, and world.
+Discoveries at the University of Oregon do not stay confined to the laboratory—they create jobs and improve the lives of the people in our state, country, and world.

 UO research gave rise to two early-stage startup companies in last year:

 - The firm Rhithwir is working on a full-immersion virtual and augmented reality system with applications for gaming, sports and military and first-responder training.
 Rhithwir is a graduate of RAIN Eugene’s fall 2017 cohort.

 - The company Journalistic Ventures Corporation is engaged in a public-private partnership with the UO’s School of Journalism and Communication to develop and deliver a journalism curriculum for schools that is anchored in student-driven learning, an approach that allows young people to take ownership of their education by creating and publishing peer-directed media projects.